AleTarin/covidona/README.md

 - New NavBar/Toolbar design.
 Change footer no sticky.
 - Change footer.
 - Remove hardcoded title for share buttons.
-- Documentation on enviroments, list dependencies and versions, as well as how to build/deploy.
 - Get #TBD Flyers.
 - Debut 2 weeks max.